Schachar-Crosbie-Lab/SwanScorer/README.md

 ## Notes about the data

-- Any additional columns in the spreadsheet, i.e. an identifier, will remain untouched in the output.
+- The `get_swan_tscores()` function will ask you to upload a spreadsheet with your SWAN data.
+If you have any additional columns beyond the necessary columns described below, i.e. an identifier, those columns will remain untouched in the output.
 As an example, if your input file has two additional columns, an identifier and parent’s education, those column will pass through to the output file.

 - Scores are automatically reversed before calculating t-score so that a higher score is associated with higher ADHD trait.

 - The test is split into two subdomains.
 Questions 1-9 measure inattentiveness.
-Questions 10-18 measure hyperactivity.
+Questions 10-18 measure hyperactivity and impulsivity.
 If more than one question is missing from a subdomain the test will not be scored.

 - T-scores will be generated based on gendered and non-gendered norms.
   Please feel free to include children who are trans or non-binary in your dataset and leave the codes for their gender as appropriate for the individuals in your study.
 Non-gendered t-scores will be generated for all individuals.
 To generate gendered t-scores for binary gendered participants be sure to code gender as 1 = boy and 2 = girl.
+Any gender not coded as 1 or 2 will not receive a gendered t-score.

 ## Instructions